 Adult bugs in all species are about an inch long and have narrow, brown bodies and very small heads with long antennae.

 Aside from their small distinctions, the species look fairly similar and have the same lifecycle.

 Unusual Insects: Leaf Footed Plant Bugs in Houston Texas

-The nymphs of the Leaf Footed Bug are usually an orange or reddish brown color.
+The nymphs of the Leaf-Footed Bug are usually an orange or reddish-brown color.
 They have long, dark legs and dark heads.
-As the nymphs mature, they develop the leaf-like projections on their legs.
+As the nymphs mature, they develop leaf-like projections on their legs.

 Sadly, Leaf Footed nymphs look quite a bit like beneficial Assassin Bug nymphs.
 Before you kill any bug nymphs, be sure to identify them accurately.
 The nymphs of the Assassin Bug are light-colored and remain smooth and slim.